 But there is something which I love about mountains too.
 The grandeur, diverse flora & fauna, tranquility and the feeling of being above the clouds, is something which cannot be matched.
 Trekking the mountains has been a long-time dream.
 But somehow, it never materialized, until last weekend, when I signed up for my very first trekking experience to Kumar Parvath.
 Thanks to my good friend & neighbor, Shabari.

 Are you wondering, why I chose one of the hardest treks in Karnataka?

-Well the idea of trekking was so enticing that I signed up for it, without researching anything.
-And I am so glad that I dint read much about it earlier.
+Well, the idea of trekking was so enticing that I signed up for it, without researching anything.
+And I am so glad that I didn’t read much about it earlier.
 I am really excited to share my first-time trekking experience at this strenuous trek in my next blog.

 Kumara Parvatha/ Pushpagiri Trek – Overview

-Total distance covered during the trek is 28 kms in 2 days.
+The total distance covered during the trek is 28 km in 2 days.
 The difficulty level is medium to high.
-More than the terrain it’s the distance, weather and elevation that tires you (this being first-time experience, I felt so).
+More than the terrain it’s the distance, weather, and elevation that tires you (this being the first-time experience, I felt so).
 But scenic vistas are quite rewarding and worth the effort.

 How to reach

 This trek starts from Subramanya Village which is 280 kms from Bangalore.
 This village is also very popular for Kukke Subramanya Temple.
 You can reach base camp or the starting point by one of the below means.

 Road:Take a cab / Bus to reach Subramanya village.
 During our tour, we travelled via Hassan and Sakleshpur.
 It took us around 6-7 hours to reach including time taken for breakfast break.